Class Flyer Dates Location Price (per officer) Registration

 Course Description:

 This hands-on photography course will expose students to the nuances of crime scene and evidence photography to properly and effectively photo-document a crime scene and the evidence contained therein.
-The course includes lectures and practical exercises including legal standards and the SWIGIT and OSAC best practices.
+The course includes lectures and practical exercises including legal standards and the SWIGT and OSAC best practices.
 This fast-paced course begins with the fundamentals associated with controlling a photographic exposure using a Digital SLR camera system.
 The course continues with basic camera controls (f/Stops/ISO/shutter speed), then more advanced controls, and finally, the student will apply these skills to a variety of scenarios and evidence.
 It includes a series of practical exercises where students will be divided into pairs and given an assignment with their cameras to familiarize themselves with techniques discussed previously during a lecture, followed by a presentation of images for class review and critique.

 Course Topics Include: Exposure, Depth of Field, Low Light Photography, Flash, Painting With Light, Crime Scene Photography, Use of Filters, Alternate Light Source Photography, Evidence Photography, Macro Photography, Vehicle 360, and Body Panoramic Documentation.